G7DAO/protocol/web3/flows/staker.md

 It should also emit an ERC721 `Transfer` event representing the staking position token being minted to the holder.

-### `STAKER-*`: A holder should be able to stake any number of ERC1155 tokens into an ERC1155 staking position.
+### `STAKER-22`: A holder should be able to stake any number of ERC1155 tokens into an ERC1155 staking position.

 The amount of ERC1155 token staked should be transferred from the holder's account to the `Staker` contract.